PDLT-University-of-York/test-split-site/docs/ultra/reuse-original-content.md

 For more complex Original content items, you can quickly reuse these with the Copy Content tool in the relevant Ultra site location.

-The Copy Content tool is especially useful to reuse:
+Using the Copy Content tool is particularly recommended for:

-- Tests: most question types and question banks copy well
+- Tests: most question types and question banks copy well.
-- Journals
+- Journals: copies with Journal prompt.
-- Discussions
+- Rubrics: note, no-points rubrics are not (yet) available in Ultra

-Make sure to check after copying that the content is as you expected and address any issues.
+After copying, check that the content is as you expected and address any issues.
 Copied content is also hidden from students by default, so you will need to [make it visible](https://vle-support.york.ac.uk/ultra/content-visibility).